aamjallow1/wizard/README.md

 ## Analytics

-Did you know you can capture PostHog analytics even for ancillary products like a command line tool? `src/utils/analytics.ts` is a great example of how to do it.
+Did you know you can capture PostHog events even for smaller, supporting products like a command line tool? `src/utils/analytics.ts` is a great example of how to do it.

 This file wraps `posthog-node` with some convenience functions to set up an analytics session and log events.
 We can see the usage and outcomes of this wizard alongside all of our other PostHog product data, and this is very powerful.
 For example: we could show in-product surveys to people who have used the wizard to improve the experience.